Cohegen/Build-A-LLM-From-Scratch/README.md

 # Build-A-LLM-From-Scratch
-This repository is intended in keeping track in what i've learned in Sebastian Raschka's book "Build a large language model"
+This repository is intended in keeping track in what i've learned in Sebastian Raschka's book "Build a large language model" If you want a sequential way of looking through this project follow the sequence of table of contents below..

 # Table of Contents